bilalsea2/chase-karpathy/README.md

 **Duration**: 12 weeks (flexible: 8-16 weeks)

-**Philosophy**: Top-down, modular, measurement-driven, bleeding-edge SOTA, hacker mentality

 ---

 ## What Is This?

-This is a **personal 100-day challenge** to master modern AI/ML by building from first principles.
-The goal is not to memorize theory or chase credentials, but to **build real systems from scratch** and deeply understand how they work.
+Personal 100-day challenge to master modern AI/ML by building from first principles.
+Build real systems from scratch and understand internals deeply.

-**Inspiration**: Andrej Karpathy, Alex Krizhevsky - builders who contribute through code and share knowledge openly.

 ---